hanna-willis/app-combine-roi-scans/README.md

 ### Author
 - Hanna Willis (hanna.willis@ndcn.ox.ac.uk)

-# app-combineROI
+# app-combine-roi-scans

 This app will combine multiple ROI datatypes, diffusion scans and t1 scans into one ROI file.
 This app is adapted from svincibo/app-combineROI.